-Both airports are managed by Aeroporti di Roma S.p.A. ("ADR" or the "Company") on the basis of a concession issued by ENAC (Ente Nazionale per l'Aviazione Civile, the Italian Civil Aviation Authority).
+Both airports are managed by Aeroporti di Roma S.p.A. ("ADR" or the "Company") on the basis of a concession issued by ENAC (the Italian Civil Aviation Authority).

 Right from the start of the pandemic crisis, Leonardo da Vinci was Italy's first airport (over 43 million passengers in 2019) with no comparable competitors throughout Italy in terms of international and intercontinental transits and destinations.
 Among Italy's intercontinental airports, Fiumicino airport is a leading national hub, thanks to its ability to meet the demand for high traffic figures and its extensive degree of connectivity with European and international destinations.